 - Sideswipe accidents

-Contact Yosha Law for your Merrillville truck accident claim
+Contact Yosha Law for a free truck accident consultation in Merrillville

 At Yosha Law, our clients become a part of our family.
 We care passionately about the individual circumstances surrounding your truck accident.
 Our Merrillville truck accident lawyers will fight for your justice so that you can concentrate on your recovery.